 Non-Functional Requirements (NFRs) are one of the 5 types of requirements defined within the International Institute of Business Analysis (IIBA)’s latest version of the Business Analysis Body of Knowledge (BABOK).

-NFRs have a notable history of unclear as to their scope, leading to being defined poorly, adding risk to project delivery.
+NFRs have a notable history of being unclear about their scope, leading to being defined poorly and adding risk to project delivery.
 The reasons for this are more fully covered in another document [TODO:LINK].

 A solution for developing valuable NFRs is following the guidance and organisation defined by ISO-25010, ISO-25012, ISO-25022.